 Sulfate $(SO_4^{-2})$ is measured through a variety of laboratory techniques and instrumentation.
 Although commonly present in acid rain, concentrations of the dissolved sulfate ion of >50 mg/L usually indicate coal mine drainage in western Pennsylvania.
 As discussed earlier, the sulfate ion is present in mine water typically by the weathering (dissolving) of sulfide minerals.
 The sulfates may, in turn, be used to generate alkalinity as a by-product of the decomposition of organic material (such, as compost) by anaerobic (without oxygen) bacteria (known as sulfate-reducing bacteria).
-High sulfate and calcium concentrations may also result in the precipitation of the mineral gypsum (CaSO4•2H2O) which may cause plugging problems within the system.
+High sulfate and calcium concentrations may also result in the precipitation of the mineral gypsum (CaSO4•2H2O) which may cause plugging problems within certain treatment components.

 Specific Conductivity is used to measure the ability of water to carry an electrical current.
 This ability is dependent on several factors including the presence of ions and the temperature during measurement.
-Specific conductivity readings are automatically normalized to $25^{\circ}$ C to essentially eliminate the variability related to temperature.
-Specific conductivity is typically measured by an electronic meter and is expressed in micromhos per centimeter (μmho/cm).
+Specific conductivity readings are automatically normalized to 25 °C to essentially eliminate the variability related to temperature.
+Specific conductivity is typically measured by an electronic meter and is expressed in micromhos per centimeter ( $\mu$ mho/cm).
 Low values indicate fewer dissolved ions while larger values indicate a higher number of dissolved ions.
 Although a large value does not necessarily mean pollution or a specific type of pollution, larger values do indicate that any pollutants present may be dissolved as opposed to solids floating in the water or sediment in the sample from disturbing the streambed.

 Temperature, typically measured in either degrees Fahrenheit (°F) or Celsius (°C), is an important parameter affecting various physical as well as chemical processes.
 As previously discussed, temperature affects the solubility of dissolved oxygen and also the activity of certain organisms such as reptiles.
 Temperatures can even be used to indicate the source of pollution.

 For instance, a groundwater source can be distinguished from a surface water source as the groundwater is typically warmer in winter and cooler in summer compared to surface water.

 Oxidation/Reduction Potential (ORP) is measured in millivolts (mV) using an ORP meter.
 The higher the value above zero, the more oxidizing the water, while the closer the value is to zero the more reducing.
 A value below zero is reducing.
-In AMD, high ORP values in water having a pH < 3.5 may reflect the presence of high concentrations of dissolved ferric iron (Fe+3).
+In AMD, high ORP values in water having a pH <3.5 may reflect the presence of high concentrations of dissolved ferric iron (Fe+3).
+In passive treatment, certain components are designed to create reducing conditions in order to promote bacterial sulfate reduction.